-Medical massage for voice, jaw, breathing and swallowing issues can help alleviate:
+Vocal massage for voice, jaw, swallowing and breathing issues can help improve:

 - Voice challenges faced by singers, teachers, public speakers, actors, etc. These can include: